How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 How often should combination skin use clay mask?

-Combination skin benefits from 1-2 clay masks weekly.
-Apply full layer on oily T-zone areas only.
+Combination skin benefits from 1–2 clay masks weekly.
+Apply a full layer on oily T-zone areas only.

-Skip or apply very thin layer on dry cheek areas.
+Skip or use a very thin layer on dry cheek areas.
 This targeted approach prevents uneven drying across your face.

 Research & References

-- Journal of Cosmetic Dermatology (2013) — Research on curcumin's topical soothing benefits for skin.
+- Journal of Cosmetic Dermatology (2013) — Vaughn AR et al. — Research on curcumin's topical soothing benefits for skin.

 - American Academy of Dermatology — Professional guidance on facial cleansing frequency and skin care basics.